stwelebny/beaver/README.md

 BEAVER is not a new operating system.
 It installs cleanly **on existing Debian-based systems** (including Raspberry Pi OS), tested on Debian bookworm.

-BEAVER IS IN BETA TEST STATUS.
-Feedback is welcome.
 ---

 ## Philosophy